huawei-noah/benchmark/TeleGraph/README.md

 # TeleGraph: A Benchmark Dataset for Hierarchical Link Prediction.
 The repository contains the code and dataset for paper "TeleGraph: A Benchmark Dataset for Hierarchical Link Prediction" accepted by WebConf GLB 2022.
+The paper is avaible at https://arxiv.org/abs/2204.07703

+* Link prediction is a key problem for network-structured data, attracting considerable research efforts owing to its diverse applications.
+The current link prediction methods focus on general networks and are overly dependent on either the closed triangular structure of networks or node attributes.
+Their performance on sparse or highly hierarchical networks has not been well studied.
+On the other hand,   the available tree-like benchmark datasets are either simulated, with limited node information, or small in scale.
+To bridge this gap, we present a new benchmark dataset *TeleGraph* , a highly sparse and hierarchical telecommunication network associated with rich node attributes, for assessing and fostering the link inference techniques.

 ## Requirements:
 * torch